michaelgrosner/tribeca/README.md

  * Create a temporary [swap file](https://stackoverflow.com/questions/17173972/how-do-you-add-swap-to-an-ec2-instance) (after install you can swapoff) if the installation fails with error: `virtual memory exhausted: Cannot allocate memory`.

- * Run `rm -rf node_modules && npm install` if the application stops working after `npm run latest` (sometimes outdated dependencies are not deleted).
+ * Run `rm -rf node_modules && npm install` if the application stops working after `make latest` (sometimes outdated dependencies are not deleted).

  * If there is no wallet data on a given exchange, do a manual buy/sell order first using the website of the exchange.